YunoRock/yunoconfig/README.md

 ---

-## Yunorock project
+# Yunorock project

-This software is part of a bigger project: Yunorock.
+Yunoconfig is part of a bigger project: Yunorock.

 The goal is to help you hosting your services at home, without requiring an engineer degree.

 Here what we do for you:

-* abstract the configuration, the general idea and sane defaults are enough to get you started, configuration files are technical details
+* abstract the configuration, configuration files are technical details
-* help configuring complex setups with a debug tool
+* configure complex setups with a simple tool
-* everything is in a simple, readable text file!
+* … and everything is in a simple, readable text file!

+> You only need to know the services you want and the interaction between them.
+The general idea of your final setup and sane defaults are enough to get you started.

 The project is currently tested on the Alpine Linux distribution, but every part is distribution-agnostic.